madanmx/GameSFX/README.md

 3.dark_refine.py  #Quick refine the dark structure to produce the dark.pdb and refine.mtz (phases) files \
 4.DED_map.py      # Difference electron dentsity maps prepration using the files FOBS_dark.mtz, FOBS_timepoint.mtz, dark.pdb and refine.mtz

-Prerequisites:
-1. Make sure the shell enviornement can access the CCP4 program and python.
-2. Preprocessed hkl files (ex: dark_start.hkl and 1ps_start.hkl) for generating the structure factor files (ex: FOBS_dark.mtz and FOBS_1ps)
-Note: In this process, the text lines in the hkl file generated from the CrystFEL processing will be removed.
-Then the hkl files will be used to generate structure factor files using the program dark.py or light.py.
-3. Refined dark.pdb and phases (ex: dark_phases.mtz).

 ### Hands on commands and explaination
 #### 1.Clone and browse the GameSFX
 command-prompt$git clone git@github.com:madanmx/GameSFX.git #This creates a directory with the name GameSFX